Sturtevant station

 Sturtevant station is an Amtrak railroad station in Sturtevant, Wisconsin, United States, which opened for service on August 14, 2006.
 It is located on East Exploration Court in the Renaissance Business Park off Wisconsin Highway 20.
-The facility accommodates travelers who use the Hiawatha Service between Chicago and Milwaukee, and sees fourteen daily arrivals, seven each from Milwaukee and Chicago.
-The Empire Builder also passes by this station, but does not stop.
-Located along tracks owned by the Canadian Pacific Railway through its American subsidiary the Soo Line Railroad, the station was constructed as a replacement for the former Milwaukee Road depot, which was moved from its former location to Caledonia in October 2009.
+The facility accommodates travelers who use the Hiawatha between Chicago and Milwaukee and the related Borealis between Chicago and St. Paul, Minnesota, and sees fourteen daily arrivals.
+The Empire Builder also passes through this station but does not stop.
+Located along tracks owned by the Canadian Pacific Kansas City railroad, the station was constructed as a replacement for the former Milwaukee Road depot, which was moved from its former location to Caledonia in October 2009.